wadewegner/salesforce-cli-zsh-completion/README.md

 ## Usage

-Follow the following steps to use these Salesforce CLI completions in the ZSH.
+Follow the following steps to use these Salesforce CLI completions in the Zsh.

 First, clone the repo locally.